Toward a Three-dimensional Counterpart of Cruse's Theorem: Introduction

-For $k\in \mathbb N$, and a finite set $X$, let $[k]=\{1,\dots,k\}$, and let $\binom{X}{k}$ be the collection of all subsets of size $k$ of $X$.
-Let $G\subseteq \mathcal P(X)$, where $\mathcal P(X)$ is the power set of $X$.
-We call $G$ a {\it simple hypergraph} and each element of $G$ is an {\it edge}.
+For $k\in \mathbb N$, and a finite set $X$ of {\it vertices}, let $[k]=\{1,\dots,k\}$, and let $K_{ m}^k$ be the collection of all subsets of size $k$ of $X$.
+Let $E\subseteq \mathcal P(X)$, where $\mathcal P(X)$ is the power set of $X$.
+We call $G=(X,E)$ a {\it simple hypergraph} and each element of $E$ is an {\it edge}.
+Whenever it is not ambiguous, we identify a hypergraph with its edge set.
 In a {\it general hypergraph}, we allow edges to be repeated and in addition we allow the vertices to be repeated within each edge.
 We use $\mult_G(e)$ to denote the number of occurrences of $e$ in $G$.
 The {\it degree} of $x\in X$ in $G$, written $\dg_G(x)$, is the number of occurrences of $x$ in $G$.
-For $\lambda\in \mathbb N$, $\lambda G$ is obtained by replacing each $e\in G$ by $\lambda$ copies of $e$.
-A {\it $k$-coloring} of $G$ is a partition of $G$ into {\it color classes} $G(1),\dots,G(k)$ such that in each color class each pair of edges are disjoint.
-If each color class is a partition of $X$, then the coloring is a {\it one-factorization}.
+For $\lambda\in \mathbb N$, $\lambda G$ is obtained by replacing each $e\in E$ by $\lambda$ copies of $e$.
+We call $\lambda K_n^k$ {\it the complete $\lambda$-fold $n$-vertex $k$-graph}, and we abbreviate $K_n^2$ to $K_n$.
+A {\it $k$-coloring} of $G$ is a partition of $E$ into {\it color classes} $G(1),\dots,G(k)$ such that in each color class each pair of edges are disjoint (so we are only concerned with edge-colorings).
+If each color class is a partition of $X$ (i.e. a perfect matching), then the coloring is a {\it one-factorization}.

-We restate Cruse's theorem as follows. \begin{theorem} \cite[Theorem 1]{MR329925} A $|Y|$-coloring of $F:=\binom{X}{2}$ can be extended to a one-factorization of $\binom{Y}{2}$ if and only if $|Y|$ is even and
+We restate Cruse's theorem as follows. \begin{theorem} \cite[Theorem 1]{MR329925} An $n$-coloring of $F:=K_m$ can be embedded in a one-factorization of $K_n$ if and only if $n$ is even and